arangodb/docs/3.7/appendix-deprecated.md

 replace the old features with:

 - **MMFiles Storage Engine**:
-  The MMFiles storage engine was in version 3.6.0 and removed in 3.7.0.
+  The MMFiles storage engine was deprecated in version 3.6.0 and removed in 3.7.0.
 To change your MMFiles storage engine deployment to RocksDB, see:
   [Switch storage engine](administration-engine-switch-engine.html)

   MMFiles specific startup options still exist but will also be removed.